Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 The Trustees will consider the effect of the appointment of any single investment manager on the likely volatility of returns of the Plan’s assets as a whole before making that appointment.

-The Trustees will not enter into any agreement with a fund manager prior to receiving advice on the proposed form of agreement from their investment adviser and their lawyer.
+The Trustees will not enter into any agreement with an investment manager prior to receiving advice on the proposed form of agreement from their investment adviser and their lawyer.

-The Trustees have a rolling contract with their Investment Manager.
-This can be terminated with immediate effect, allowing for the lead time to perform an asset transfer to a new manager.
+The Trustees have a bulk annuity contract with Aviva and a rolling contract with LGIM.
+The rolling contract with LGIM can be terminated with immediate effect, allowing for the lead time to perform an asset transfer to a new manager.

 3.4.
 Policy on Stock Selection

 The Trustees are not authorised under the FSA to manage pension scheme assets.
-The Trustees delegate all stock selection decisions to their appointed investment manager and monitor the investment manager in conjunction with their advisers.
+The Trustees delegate all stock selection decisions to their appointed investment managers and monitor the investment managers in conjunction with their advisers.

-The Trustees review their fund manager’s transaction costs on a regular basis.
-If the costs are not acceptable to the Trustees they will take advice and may decide either to replace or to constrain either fund manager’s actions.
+The Trustees review their investment managers’ transaction costs on a regular basis.
+If the costs are not acceptable to the Trustees they will take advice and may decide either to replace or to constrain either investment managers’ actions.

 As part of the monitoring that the Trustees carry out on a regular basis, they should ensure that this policy is in line with their investment strategy.

-The Trustees monitor the Investment Manager's assessment of the business invested in performance over the medium to long-term and considers whether this is a holistic look at all relevant aspects of performance (i.e. does it look beyond purely accountancy measures).
-The Trustees must consider if the Investment Manager is incentivised to make decisions on a short-term basis or on a medium to long-term basis and does this coincide with the business assessments.
-The Trustees must be conscious of whether the Investment Manager is incentivised by the agreement to engage with the investee business and to what extent does any engagement focus on improving medium to long-term performance.
+The Trustees monitor LGIM’s assessment of the businesses invested in, the performance over the medium to long-term and considers whether this is a holistic look at all relevant aspects of performance (i.e. does it look beyond purely accountancy measures).
+The Trustees must consider if LGIM is incentivised to make decisions on a short-term basis or on a medium to long-term basis and does this coincide with the business assessments.
+The Trustees must be conscious of whether LGIM is incentivised by the agreement to engage with the investee business and to what extent does any engagement focus on improving medium to long-term performance.

-The Trustees monitor the performance of their Investment Manager on a quarterly basis.
-This monitoring is reviewed by looking at the reports produced by their Investment Manager.
+The Trustees monitor the performance of their Investment Managers on a quarterly basis.
+This monitoring is reviewed by looking at the reports produced by their Investment Managers.

 The Trustees have set performance objectives, including time periods, consistent with the investment strategy set out in this statement.

-The Trustees will monitor costs of buying, selling, lending and borrowing investments and will look to monitor the costs breakdown annually, as long as the Investment Manager provides these costs using the Cost Transparency Initiative template.
-The Trustees will also ensure that, where appropriate, their Investment Manager monitors the frequency of transactions and portfolio turnover.
+The Trustees will monitor costs of buying, selling, lending and borrowing investments and will look to monitor the costs breakdown regularly, as long as the Investment Managers provide these costs using the Cost Transparency Initiative template.
+The Trustees will also ensure that, where appropriate, their Investment Managers monitor the frequency of transactions and portfolio turnover.
 If there are any targets then the Trustees will monitor compliance with these targets.

 3.6.
 Policy on Financially material considerations over the Plan’s time horizon

 The Trustees believe that their main duty, reflected in their investment objectives, is to protect the financial interests of the Plan’s members.
-The Trustees believe that ESG considerations (including but not limited to climate change) and stewardship in the selection, retention and realisation of their investments is an integral part of this duty and can contribute to the generation of good investment returns.
+The Trustees believe that ESG considerations (including but not limited to climate change) and stewardship in the selection, retention and realisation of their investments is an integral part of this duty and can contribute to the generation of good investment returns, albeit that this is limited by investing solely in fixed income assets and insurance contracts.
 Legislation requires that the Trustees form a view of the length of time that they consider is needed for the funding of future benefits by the investments of the Plan.
-The Trustees recognise that this is a defined benefit plan closed to new entrants with an ageing membership and is looking to wind up in the near future.
-Accordingly, the Trustees have formed the view that the appropriate time horizon of this Plan is over the medium term, which gives plenty of scope for ESG considerations to be financially material.
+The Trustees recognise that this is a defined benefit plan closed to new entrants with an ageing membership and is largely invested in a bulk annuity contract with an insurer and some residual fixed income assets.
+Accordingly, the Trustees have formed the view that the appropriate time horizon of this Plan is over the shorter term, which gives limited scope for ESG considerations to be financially material.

-The Trustees have elected to invest in pooled funds and cannot, therefore, directly influence the ESG policies, including the day-to-day application of voting rights, of the funds in which they invest.
-However, the Trustees will consider these policies in all future selections and will seek to deepen their understanding of their existing manager’s policies by reviewing these at least annually.
+The Trustees have elected to invest in pooled funds and cannot, therefore, directly influence the ESG policies, including the day-to-day application of voting rights (only applicable for equity funds, which the Plan doesn’t currently hold), of the funds in which they invest.
+However, the Trustees will consider these policies in any future selections and will seek to deepen their understanding of their existing managers’ policies by reviewing these regularly.
 In cases where they are dissatisfied with a manager’s approach they will take this into account when reviewing them.
-They are also keen that their manager is a signatory of the UN Principles of Responsible Investment, which is currently the case.
+They are also keen that their managers are signatories of the UN Principles of Responsible Investment, which is currently the case.

 The Trustees believe that stewardship is important, through the exercising of rights (including voting rights) attaching to investments.
-The Trustees are keen that their manager can explain when, and by what practical methods, the manager monitors and engage with relevant persons about relevant matters in this area.
-They will be liaising with their manager (including their passive manager) to obtain details of the voting behaviour (including the most significant votes cast on the Trustees’ behalf).
-The Trustees are also keen that their manager is a signatory of the UK Stewardship Code.
+The Trustees are keen that their managers can explain when, and by what practical methods, the manager monitors and engage with relevant persons about relevant matters in this area.
+They will be liaising with LGIM and Aviva but are unable to obtain any details of the voting behaviour (including the most significant votes cast on the Trustees’ behalf) because the investments are fixed income in nature.
+The Trustees are also keen that their managers are signatories of the UK Stewardship Code.
 This is currently the case.

-The Trustees will monitor the voting being carried out by the Investment Manager and custodians on their behalf.
-They will do this by receiving reports from their Investment Manager which should include details of any significant votes cast and proxy services that have been used.
+The Trustees would monitor any voting carried out by LGIM and their custodians on their behalf.
+They would do this by receiving reports from LGIM which should include details of any significant votes cast and proxy services that have been used.

-The Trustees are aware that ESG and stewardship considerations involve an ongoing process of education for themselves and engagement with their investment manager.
+The Trustees are aware that ESG and stewardship considerations involve an ongoing process of education for themselves and engagement with their investment managers.
 To that end they dedicate time regularly to the discussion of this topic and intend to review and renew their approach periodically with the help of their investment consultants, where required.
-Consequently, the Trustees expect the Plan’s investment manager to have effective ESG policies (including the application of voting rights) in place and look to discuss the investment manager’s ESG policies with them when the manager attends Trustee meetings.
+Consequently, the Trustees expect the Plan’s investment managers to have effective ESG policies (including the application of voting rights) in place and look to discuss the investment managers’ ESG policies with them when the manager attends Trustee meetings.

 Non financial matters, including members’ views are currently not taken into account.